martinkean/DT4-web-2022-HTML-CSS-Template/README.md

 ### HTML/CSS Template for DT4 Web 2022

 How to use these files:
-1. Click on the green USE THIS TEMPLATE button
+1. Click on the green CODE button
-2. Create a new repository in your own Github
+2. Download the ZIP file
 3. OPEN in Visual Studio Code
 4. CUSTOMISE with your own typography, colours, images, and layout.